ggstuart/web-application-development/content/html-basics/default-flow/index.md

 >The above image is served by [placekitten.com](http://placekitten.com), a service that can be used like *lorem ipsum* text to include placeholder images into page designs before the 'real' images are available.

 Images are *inline* elements but they don't behave quite the same as other *inline* elements.
-This is because they are so-called [replaced element](https://developer.mozilla.org/en-US/docs/Web/CSS/Replaced_element) and somewhat special rules apply.
+This is because images are so-called [replaced elements](https://developer.mozilla.org/en-US/docs/Web/CSS/Replaced_element) and somewhat special rules apply.
 Images have very similar behaviour to an *inline-block* element, a kind of mixture between *inline* and *block* elements.
 They will stack horizontally, a bit like *inline* elements, however, unlike *inline* elements, they *do* conform to the *box model* and can be given margins and padding etc.